Emergent Denoising of SDSS Galaxy Spectra Through Unsupervised Deep Learning: Explaining Model Behaviour

 Deep models are often considered ''black boxes'' as their mappings and decision-making are notoriously difficult to interpret.
 To better understand how spectral features are being leveraged, we employ SHAP \citep[SHapley Additive exPlanations,][]{shap}.
 SHAP is a game-theoretic method that explains model outputs by assigning each feature an importance value, based on its contribution to the gap between the model’s actual prediction and its mean prediction, averaged over all possible feature subsets.
 Fig. \ref{fig:SHAP} shows the mean SHAP scores corresponding to input flux for the trained FS model.
 In this case, the ''prediction'' is the compressed, latent space encoding.
 While emission lines like H$\alpha$ and [N{\sc II}] clearly dominate as individual features, it is interesting to note that the importance and therefore predictive power of the continuum is biased considerably towards bluer wavelengths.

 These findings are in broad agreement with the negentropy-based analysis of \citet{Entropy}, although the observed variation in SHAP scores suggests that ''useful'' information is much more broadly distributed across the continuum.
 SHAP has its limitations, and care must be taken when interpreting scores.
 Despite this, the observed discrepancy highlights the value of considering alternative proxies for information content beyond variance.
 Entropy-based techniques and classical data-driven methods such as PCA scale the variance in a way that may overlook subtle yet important dependencies within spectral data.
-Given the SHAP dominance of emission lines, such subtly may be encouraged by masking these features in future studies and therefore forcing models to leverage more obscure patterns.
+Given the SHAP dominance of emission lines, such subtleties may be encouraged by masking these features in future studies and therefore forcing models to leverage more obscure patterns.

 The figure also highlights the scores associated with the red and blue regions.
-While previous research has suggested the strong information content of the former in terms of variance, it does not contain a particularly noteworthy share of the SHAP importance; the Fe and Mg features within this window do not appear to play a notable role.
-Nonetheless, the plot makes it clear that their combined input acts as a useful signal to the FS model, providing insight into how the NW models achieve a limited ability to predict some unseen spectral regions, as would be expected by the high level of ``information'' entanglement in the absorption spectra across a wide range of wavelengths.
+While previous research has suggested the strong information content of the former in terms of variance, it does not contain a particularly noteworthy share of the SHAP importance; the Fe and Mg features within this window appear to play a surprisingly minimal role.
+Nonetheless, the plot makes it clear that their combined input still acts as a useful signal to the FS model, providing insight into how the NW models achieve some ability to predict some unseen spectral regions, as would be expected by the high level of ``information'' entanglement in the absorption spectra across a wide range of wavelengths.

 Finally, an important consideration is the overall shape of the plot, which appears to closely mirror the error distribution shown in Fig.~\ref{fig:cont_error}.
 In other words, the wavelengths that the CS model fails to represent accurately tend to hold strong predictive power in the FS model.
-This reinforces the idea that the continuum holds crucial information that pose a challenge for deep reconstruction methods, despite known correlations between the continuum and absorption/emission lines.
+This lucidly illustrates the importance of the continuum as a carrier of crucial information - information that appears to pose a surprising challenge for deep reconstruction methods, despite established correlations between the continuum and absorption/emission lines.